-Ryder Integrated Logistics operates out of Miami, Florida, and provides shipping solutions all across northern America.
-Through the combination of truck drivers, large commercial vehicles, routing, fleet maintenance management and ongoing scheduling, the company offers transportation solutions for businesses not wanting to invest in their own shipping fleet.
+Ryder Integrated Logistics operates out of Miami, Florida providing shipping and supply chain management solutions all across North America.
+Through the combination of truckers, large commercial vehicles, routing, fleet maintenance management, and scheduling services, the company offers transportation solutions for businesses not wanting to invest in their own shipping fleet.

 The company offers a turnkey solution for businesses interested in having ongoing access to truck drivers and their vehicles.
-Leasing commercial trucks staffed with drivers allows businesses to adapt to any change in shipping demands.
-This allows businesses to focus on generating profits without the need of worrying about fluctuating delivery needs.
+Leasing commercial vehicles staffed with drivers allows companies to adapt to any change in shipping demands and focus on generating profits without the need of worrying about fluctuating delivery needs.

 The Federal Motor Carrier Safety Administration (FMCSA) under the U.S. DOT maintains safety and fitness records on all trucking companies transporting goods and products throughout the United States.
 The SAFER (Safety and Fitness Electronic Records) system compiles safety statistics and profiles on truckers and trucking businesses.

 Within the last 24 months, drivers operating Ryder Integrated Logistics fleet trucks have been involved in 232 accidents.
-These crashes have involved 74 injuries, and 7 fatalities.
+These crashes have involved 74 injuries and seven fatalities.
 In addition to maintaining the statistics, the Department of Transportation routinely inspects vehicles and drivers.

-Often times, it is impossible for other motorists on the road to detect when a large commercial truck operator is negligent behind the wheel, or the vehicle is about to experience mechanical failure.
-Without the ability to avoid the large commercial vehicle, victims involved in a Ryder Integrated Logistics truck accident often sustain serious injuries and lifelong disabilities.
-Many of these injuries include:
+Without the ability to avoid the large commercial vehicle, victims involved in a Ryder Integrated Logistics truck accident often sustain severe injuries and lifelong disabilities, including: